thiago-a-souza/MongoDB/README.md

 ### Sparse

-Sparse indexes contain only documents that contain the indexed field and it's not null.
+Sparse indexes store only documents that contain the indexed field and it's not null.
 The sparse option combined with unique prevents loading duplicates but allows omitting the field - if only the unique option is used, it doesn't allow multiple documents missing the indexed field.
 Because the sparse index does not contain all documents, sort operations using a sparse index run a collection scan.
 The *hint* method can force a sparse index to be used but it may return incorrect results.

 ```